1 / 2

 Overview

-Acer pseudoplatanus is a large deciduous tree reaching 50–80 feet (15–24 m) tall and 40–60 feet (12–18 m) wide, with a broad, rounded crown.
-Leaves are palmate with 5 broad, coarsely toothed lobes, 4–7 inches (10–18 cm) across, dark green above and distinctly pale gray-green to whitish beneath.
-In fall, foliage turns yellow before dropping.
-Bark on young trees is smooth and gray; on mature trees it develops irregular flaking plates that reveal orange-brown inner bark, producing a mottled appearance.
-In May, pendulous clusters of yellow-green flowers 2–5 inches (5–13 cm) long appear with the leaves.
-Paired samaras with wings set at 60–90 degrees ripen in September and October.
-Growth rate is fast in youth, 2–3 feet (60–90 cm) per year, slowing at maturity.
+Acer pseudoplatanus is a large deciduous tree in the family Sapindaceae, reaching 50-80 feet (15-24 m) tall and 40-60 feet (12-18 m) wide with a broad rounded crown.
+Leaves are palmate with 5 broad coarsely toothed lobes, 4-7 inches (10-18 cm) across, dark green above and distinctly pale gray-green to whitish beneath — the pale undersides flash visibly in wind and separate this species from A. platanoides at a distance.
+Fall foliage turns yellow before dropping.
+Bark on young trees is smooth and gray; on mature trunks it develops irregular flaking plates that reveal orange-brown inner bark, producing a mottled appearance.
+In May, pendulous yellow-green flower clusters 2-5 inches (5-13 cm) long open with the leaves.
+Paired samaras with wings set at 60-90 degrees ripen in September and October.
+Growth is fast in youth — 2-3 feet (60-90 cm) per year — and slows at maturity.
 The tree is wind-firm and tolerates salt spray, exposed coastal conditions, and air pollution.
-Seeds from a single tree can number in the thousands annually; seedling germination is prolific and the species establishes readily in disturbed ground, forest margins, and natural areas.
-In parts of New Zealand, the UK, and some US Pacific coastal regions, it is considered a naturalized or invasive species; its planting near natural areas is discouraged in those contexts.
-Seeds and seedlings contain hypoglycin A, which causes atypical myopathy in horses; horse owners should prevent access to fallen seeds.
+Seedling germination is prolific — a single tree can produce thousands of seeds annually, and seedlings establish readily in disturbed ground, forest margins, and natural areas.
+In parts of New Zealand, the United Kingdom, and some U.S. Pacific coastal regions the species is classified as naturalized or invasive, and planting near natural areas is discouraged in those jurisdictions.
+Seeds and seedlings contain hypoglycin A, which causes atypical myopathy in horses; horse pastures with fallen seeds can become lethal grazing areas.

 Native Range

-Native to central and southern Europe, from the Pyrenees and Alps east to the Caucasus, and from southern Scandinavia south to the Mediterranean mountains.
-Found in mixed deciduous mountain forests at elevations from approximately 1,600 to 5,900 feet (500–1,800 m).Suggested Uses
+Acer pseudoplatanus is native to central and southern Europe, from the Pyrenees and Alps east to the Caucasus and from southern Scandinavia south to the Mediterranean mountains.
+It grows in mixed deciduous mountain forests at elevations from approximately 1,600 to 5,900 feet (500-1,800 m).Suggested Uses

 Appearance